 Being a Notary fit my life very well, but I didn’t enter into this business blindly.
 Preparing a business plan and doing research before I started was essential.
 I did homework to find out how many Notaries were working in my area and what services they provided and most importantly, I listened to the people around me who would become my customers.

-In every conversation I had when I was dropping my kids off at school or running errands, I looked for ways my Notary business could help them and what other type of non-Notary services they needed so I could offer those along with notarizations.
+In every conversation I had when I was dropping my kids off at school or running errands, I looked for ways my Notary business could help them, and what other types of non-Notary services they needed so I could offer those along with notarizations.

 Don’t get discouraged if you don’t make a profit immediately.
-It takes time and patience to establish your customer base.
+It takes time and patience to find new Notary customers and grow your customer base.
 Even with all the planning, researching and listening I did, I still lost money the first year of my Notary business.
 But I stuck with it, because I knew I could make it a success.

 Factor in time and state laws when setting your Notary and service fees